PURUSHOTHAM-REDDY9959/DEEP-LEARNING-PROJECT/README.md

 ## 🎯 Project Objectives

-- Understand the process of training a deep learning model using CNN.
-- Learn how to preprocess image data and normalize inputs.
-- Implement and fine-tune a deep neural network using TensorFlow.
-- Evaluate the model on unseen test data.
-- Visualize training performance and prediction results.
-- Save the trained model for future inference or deployment.
+Learn to preprocess and normalize image data, build and train a CNN using TensorFlow, evaluate it on test data, visualize performance, and save the model for future use or deployment.

 ## 📚 Dataset